Welcome to The Chalfonts, an Independent Grammar School situated by the Rye on London Road in High Wycombe.

 The Harkness Method

-The Harkness Method is a teaching and learning method involving students seated in a large, oval shape to discuss ideas in an encouraging, open-minded environment, placing a strong emphasis on confident communication; a concept that runs deep in the International Baccalaureate.
+The Harkness Method is a teaching and learning method involving students seated at a large, board room style table to discuss ideas in an encouraging, open-minded environment, placing a strong emphasis on confident communication; a concept that runs deep in the International Baccalaureate.

 The Chalfonts classrooms have technology that makes learning as visible as possible.
 Each classroom has 5 elements that allow for instruction, feedback, collaboration, research and presentation.
 We call it ‘5 Surfaces’.